Pittsburgh Corning Asbestos Trust

 - steel mills

 It was not until 1972 that Pittsburgh Corning stopped the distribution and production of Unibestos products.
 However, exposure had widely swept through both Pittsburgh Corning employees and workers in the industries who had received the Unibestos products.
-Workers from outside industries were also at risk of exposure.
+Unfortunately, even workers from outside industries were also at risk of exposure.

 Occupations likely exposed to asbestos include: